Why Your PAN-Aadhaar Link Was Unsuccessful Due to Name Discrepancy

 Deciding Which Document to Update First

-Generally, it’s a good idea to update the document that has the less accurate name, or the one that is simpler for you to change.
+Generally, it is advisable to update the document that has the less accurate name information, or the one that is simpler for you to change.
 Many people find Aadhaar corrections somewhat easier for minor changes, especially if they have other strong identity documents (like a passport) that show the correct name.
-The goal is to make sure both documents eventually match your most official and widely accepted name.
+The goal is to ensure both documents eventually match your most official and widely accepted name.

 After Making Corrections: Trying to Link Again